1. What’s this all about?

 6. How long do we keep your personal data?

-We retain postal addresses, email and telephone number(s) while they are still current; gift aid declarations and associated paperwork for up to 6 years after the calendar year to which they relate; and records of a request to be removed from our database will be held permanently.
+We retain the data on your application while it is still current; your postal address, email and telephone number(s) for one year after you cease to be a volunteer; gift aid declarations and associated paperwork for up to 6 years after the calendar year to which they relate; and records of a request to be removed from our database will be held permanently.

 7. Your rights and your personal data